microsoft/pxt-arcade/docs/hardware/raspberry-pi/wire-harness.md

 ![Materials for the wire harness](/static/hardware/raspberry-pi/wire-harness/materials.jpg)

-## Joystick + A/B buttons
+## 5-Pin Joystick

-Let's start by wiring a joystick with a 5-pin JST connector and two buttons.
+Let's start by wiring a "Sanwa-style" joystick with a 5-pin JST connector and two buttons.
 This is a typical setup for a player in MakeCode Arcade.

 The idea of the harness is to use the mini-breadboard as a centralized wiring point which can then be used to connect to the Raspberry Pi Zero.
 The mini breadboard allows to connect ground wires without having to strip and solder cables.
 Let's get started!